 Gender pay gap reporting is not a solution in itself; but is just one of a number of measures we can use to assess how good we are at promoting equality and diversity.

 Our gender pay gap figures compare favourably with the wider sector and the economy as a whole.
-We believe this shows that as a Council we take this issue seriously and have successfully taken steps to address gender pay inequalities in the workforce, such as:
+We believe this shows that as a Council we take this issue seriously and have successfully taken steps to prevent gender pay inequalities in the workforce, such as:

 - Adopting effective recruitment practices to ensure that we always appoint the best person for the job, and do not proportionally disadvantage either male or female applicants